How to Survive Divorce: Tips Your Lawyer May Not Share

 Following that, each side will “depose” the other.
 A deposition is where you sit in a room with your attorney and you are asked questions by the opposing side’s attorney while on the record.
 Every word is taken down by a court reporter (who will charge you per line for the service).
 The purpose of the deposition is to obtain further information that the opposing side can use in their case, and to try to limit any responses that you make in a trial.

-Finally, when the discovery process has gone on for as long as the attorneys can drag it out, the plaintiff will eventually file notice with the court that it’s finished and will request a court date for the trial.
+Finally, when the discovery process has gone on for as long as the attorneys can drag it out, the plaintiff will eventually file notice with the court that it’s finished.
+If needed, they will also request a court date for the trial.

 This is why it is better to be the plaintiff than the defendant.
 The plaintiff sets the speed of the divorce process.
 If you want to get the process over with as cheaply and quickly as possible, then you’re in a far better position if you’re the plaintiff.